alinso/java-examples/examples/java-se/vlcj/simple-player-with-play/README.md

-# Minimal Player With Play
+# Simple Player With Play

-This example shows how to create a minimal video player with only a play button using the [vlcj](https://github.com/caprica/vlcj) framework.
+This example shows how to create a simple video player with only a play button using the [vlcj](https://github.com/caprica/vlcj) framework.

 The code makes direct use of the `Canvas` AWT component and also `MediaPlayerFactory`